rail-berkeley/serl_franka_controllers/README.md

 # SERL Franka Controller

-SERL controller package for Franka Emika Robot.
+> Robot controller used in SERL (A Software Suite for Sample-Efficient Robotic Reinforcement Learning)

+Serl Website and Paper: https://serl-robot.github.io/

-serl_franka_controller is a ROS package designed to control Franka Emika Robot through `libfranka` and `franka_ros`.
+`serl_franka_controller` is a ROS package designed to control Franka Emika Robot through `libfranka` and `franka_ros`.
 This package provides a compliant yet accurate Cartesian Impedence Controller for safe online reinforcement learning algorithms, as well as a Joint Position Controller for resetting arm.

 Compliance and accuracy is achieved at the same time by limiting the reference point of the impedence controller to be within a certain distance from the current pose in the realtime loop.
 This way, a high gain can be used for accuracy without excess force when in contact.